 - distributing the reminder of the estate between the various beneficiaries.

 We can advise and help you whether they left a Will or not.

-If the person who has died, did not leave a Will, then the process is more complicated.
-An administrator needs to be appointed who must apply for Letters of Administration from the Probate Registry to allow them to deal with the affairs of the person who has died.
+If the person who has died, did not leave a Will, then the process is a little more complicated.
 The process of appointment is determined by law and follows a set order of rules and depends on a person’s relationship with the deceased person.